thuntran/ah-readthedocs-trial/docs/_build/html/_sources/index.rst.txt

-.. mirah documentation master file, created by sphinx-quickstart on Tue Jul 30 10:11:44 2019.
+.. repytah documentation master file, created by sphinx-quickstart on Tue Jul 30 10:11:44 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to mirah's documentation!
+Welcome to repytah's documentation!
 ===============================================